onehl7/onehl7.github.io/_posts/2025-11-02-quantum-updates.md

 excerpt: "A dynamically updated list of recent quantum computing news from various sources."
 ---

-This page provides a list of recent quantum computing news, automatically updated daily from the following sources: Quantum Computing Report, ScienceDaily, MIT News, and The Quantum Insider.
+Stay up-to-date with the latest breakthroughs and developments in the world of quantum computing.
+This page is automatically updated daily with news from leading sources like ScienceDaily and The Quantum Insider.

 <div class="news-feed">
 {% for item in site.data.quantum_news %}